Form ADV has three distinct sections: Part 1, Part 2A, and Part 2B.

 Corporation, partnership, sole proprietorship, or LLC

-All of the products and services listed above are considered advisory businesses, which may only be offered by registered investment advisers (or those that may claim an exemption or exclusion).
-In the real world, most investment advisers stick to offering advisory products and services.
-However, it’s possible an adviser may additionally operate in similar ways to broker-dealers.
+All of the products and services listed above are considered advisory businesses.
+They may only be offered by registered investment advisers (or those that may claim an exemption or exclusion).
+In practice, most investment advisers focus on advisory products and services, but an adviser may also operate in ways that resemble a broker-dealer.

 The following video summarizes the key points relating to Form ADV Part 1: